Journal describes ambush suspect’s movements during manhunt

 MILFORD, Pa.
-(AP) — A survivalist who eluded capture for 48 days after allegedly killing a trooper in a 2014 ambush says police were about a football field away from him at one point during the manhunt.
+(AP) — A survivalist who eluded capture for 48 days after allegedly killing a trooper in a 2014 ambush says police were about a football field away from him at one point during the manhunt, according to a journal purportedly kept by the suspect.

-Authorities say they found Eric Frein’s journal at the airplane hangar where he was hiding out until his arrest.
+Authorities say they found Eric Frein’s journal at the abandoned airplane hangar where he was hiding out until his arrest.
 A trooper testified about the journal at Frein’s capital murder trial on Wednesday.

-The handwritten notes detailed Frein’s movements and daily life as one of America’s most wanted men.
+The handwritten notes purport to detail Frein’s movements and daily life as one of America’s most wanted men, showing that he was keenly aware of the intensive police dragnet that spanned more than 300 square miles of the Pocono Mountains.

+“This massive search cannot last forever,” the author wrote on Oct.
+4, 2014, about three weeks after the sniper attack that killed Cpl.
+Bryon Dickson II and critically wounded Trooper Alex Douglass.

 Most Read Stories